-The Global Forum on Bioethics in Research (GFBR) exists to provide a global platform for the exchange and sharing of experience and expertise on research ethics among researchers, research policy makers and ethicists, among others.
-The GFBR also facilitates debate on ethical, social, legal and public policy issues related to health research, and specifically of research involving countries from the north conducting research in the south.
+The Global Forum on Bioethics in Research (GFBR) exists to provide a global platform for the exchange and sharing of experience and expertise on research ethics among researchers, policy makers and ethicists, among others.
+Its core aims are to give voice to low- and middle- income country (LMIC) perspectives in debates about global health research ethics and to promote collaboration.

 These aims are kept under review and refined at the Steering Committee of Partners meeting held during each meeting.

 A Planning Committee is convened to support the annual GFBR meeting, including members with expertise and experience in relation to the meeting theme.
-Members of the 2019 Planning Committee are:
+The Committee reviews the applications to attend and present at the meeting and advises on the development of the meeting agenda.

-Funding is provided by The Wellcome Trust, the Bill & Melinda Gates Foundation, the National Institutes of Health and the UK Medical Research Council.
+Funding is provided by The Wellcome Trust, the National Institutes of Health, the UK Medical Research Council and the South African Medical Research Council.

-The Secretariat for the GFBR is currently provided by the Wellcome Trust.
+The Secretariat for the GFBR is provided by the World Health Organization.

 Prior to 2009 the Secretariat was hosted by COHRED, supported by a grant from the Science and Society programme of the EU’s 6th Framework Programme on science and technology.